RangeSAM: On the Potential of Visual Foundation Models for Range-View represented LiDAR segmentation: Methodology

 \section{Methodology}

-This section introduces our projection-based LiDAR segmentation model leveraging VFMs - \textbf{RangeSAM}.
-We detail the range-projecting preprocessing, the modifications we contribute to the models achitecture and postprocessing procedures.
-The overall processing pipeline is shown in Figure~\ref{fig:pipeline}, while Figure~\ref{fig:pipeline_detail},~\ref{fig:range_sam_stem} and~\ref{fig:range_sam_encoder} provides a detailed schematic of the stem module, the SAM2-based encoder, and the decoder components.
+We introduce \textbf{RangeSAM}, a projection-based LiDAR segmentation model leveraging VFMs.
+We detail the range projection preprocessing, architectural modifications, and postprocessing procedures.
+Figure~\ref{fig:pipeline_detail} illustrates the pipeline, including the stem module, SAM2-based encoder, and decoder components.